yixincai/surviveTheTomb/GameDesignDoc.md

 ## Game Description
 This is an advanture game.
 The player will need to survive from hitting the monsters and gain points from killing them.
+There are three levels.

 ### Things
 Things that appear on the screen: